 Each passing moment supplies the officers with additional information, all of which they must use to determine their next steps, all of which constitutes the “totality of the circumstances” that will be used to evaluate the officers’ conduct afterwards.

 Deadly force is a subcategory of police force.
-Generally, deadly force is permissible only when the officer reasonably believes such force is necessary to prevent death or great bodily harm to themselves or others.
+Generally, deadly force is permissible only when the officer reasonably believes such force is necessary to prevent death or great bodily harm to himself or others.

-Police are trained to use force on a continuum, referred to as the Use of Force Continuum (UFC).
+Many police officers are trained to use force on a continuum, referred to as the Use of Force Continuum (UFC).
 The UFC ranges from cooperative controls to deadly force, with several de-escalation steps in between.

 As its name implies, deadly force will likely cause death or great bodily harm.
 More often than not, it involves using a firearm, but it can also include chokeholds (which have been banned in many jurisdictions) and the use of blunt force objects to the head, such as a baton.